Ubanimela/Ubanimela/clec5f80v000009la2hgng7ei.md

 **5\.
 REVIEW THE CODE**

 Reviewing the code can be an effective way to identify errors or issues.
-Code reviews can be performed by the developer or by a peer.
+A peer or the developer can perform code reviews.

 Reviewing code can help identify patterns or issues that may have been missed during initial testing.

 ### Guidelines for Effective Debugging

-Debugging can be a challenging process, and it requires a specific set of skills and techniques.
+Debugging can be a challenging process that requires a specific set of skills and techniques.

 However, there are some best practices that developers can follow to make the process more effective: